-The Employee Provident Fund (EPF). is a scheme run by the Employees’ Provident Fund Organisation (EPFO), which is aimed at providing social security and retirement benefits.
+The Employee Provident Fund (EPF) is a scheme run by the Employees’ Provident Fund Organization (EPFO), which is aimed at providing social security and retirement benefits.
 Here’s a brief guide that will help you figure out whether you’re eligible, and how to apply.

 Out of employer’s contribution of 12% or 10% (as the situation stands), 8.33% is directed to Employees’ Pension Scheme.
 However, it is calculated on Rs 15,000.
 So, for every employee receiving a basic pay equal to Rs 15,000 or more, Rs 1,250 each month is diverted into EPS.
 However, if the basic pay is less than Rs 15,000 then 8.33% of that full amount is directed into EPS.
 The balance apart from this 8.33% is retained within the EPF scheme.
 Upon retirement, the employee receives his entire share plus the share retained to his credit in EPF account balance by the Employer.

-As an employer, you may be exempt from registering for the EPF scheme if you employ fewer than 20 people in your organization, or if a majority of your employees voice their consent for exemption.
-In the latter case, you may still be subject to certain conditions and will be required to undergo a number of formalities.
+As an employer, you may be exempt from registering for the EPF scheme if you employ fewer than 20 people in your organization, or if most of your employees voice their consent for exemption.
+In the latter case, you may still be subject to certain conditions and will be required to undergo several formalities.
 In the case where an employee or group of employees is getting Provident Fund benefits that are on par with or exceeding statutory provisions, an employer can apply for exemption through Form 1.

 Only an Indian resident above the age of 18 years can open a PPF account.
 While there is no upper limit on the age for opening, a minor can have a PPF opened by guardian.
 PPF is usually opened by people who have just entered their employment.
 You can also make a minor open one under guardianship but subject to a maximum deposit of Rs 1.5 lakh per financial year.
 All citizens are eligible for tax exemption under Section 80 C up to Rs 1.5 lakh per year.
 EPF and PPF both go hand-in-hand for providing stable retirement corpus.